Avni Doshi

 Avni Doshi (born in 1982) is an American novelist based in Dubai.
 She was born in New Jersey to immigrants from India.
 She received a BA in Art History from Barnard College in New York, and a master's degree in History of Art from University College London.
 Her debut novel, Girl in White Cotton, was published in India in 2019.
 In 2020, it was published in the United Kingdom under the title Burnt Sugar.
 The novel was shortlisted for the 2020 Booker Prize.

 Personal life

 Doshi grew up in Fort Lee, New Jersey, but often spent the winter in Pune, India, where her mother's family lived.
 She lived in India for seven years during her mid-twenties, where she worked as a curator in various art galleries (such as Latitude 28 in Delhi and Art Musings in Mumbai).

-She is married with two children and currently resides in Dubai.